An extremal problem on crossing vectors: Acknowledgments

 We are very grateful to Tomasz Krawczyk, who invented the problem, and Stefan Felsner for their significant contribution at the early stage of research.
-We also thank Dave Howard, Mitch Keller, Jakub Kozik, Marcin Witkowski, Ruidong Wang, and Stephen Young for their helpful comments and observations.
+We thank Dave Howard, Mitch Keller, Jakub Kozik, Ruidong Wang, Marcin Witkowski, and Stephen Young for their helpful comments and observations.
+We also thank anonymous reviewers whose suggestions helped us to improve the quality of this paper.